hiring-lab/remote-tracker/README.md

 ## Methodology

-The data in this repository are the share of remote/hybrid job postings and searches on Indeed, as a percentage of total (remote AND non-remote) job postings, using a seven-day trailing average.
+The data in this repository are the share of remote/hybrid job postings and searches on Indeed, as a percentage of total (remote AND non-remote) job postings and searches, using a seven-day trailing average.
 We currently provide data for Australia, Canada, Germany, France, United Kingdom, Ireland and United States.

 ### Postings